nfode/client-server-realtime-updates-poc/README.md

 # Client Server realtime updates
-This is a proof of concept for usin centrifugo to update clients in realtime if another client changes a value.
+This is a proof of concept for using centrifugo to update clients in realtime if another client changes a value.
 # Run centrifugo
 1. Enter the `centrifugo` folder
-2. Run
+2. Run `./run.sh`
-    ```
-    ./run.sh
-    ```

 # Build the server
 1. Enter the `server` folder